Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Related Work

-With the continuous development of low-light image enhancement (LLIE), Retinex theory has increasingly demonstrated its potential in conjunction with deep learning techniques.
+With the continuous development of LLIE, Retinex theory has increasingly demonstrated its potential in conjunction with deep learning techniques.
 Several methods based on this approach address low-light environments.
 For instance, while LIME~\cite{Guo2017lime} differs from directly decomposing images according to Retinex theory, it primarily relies on estimating the illumination map of low-light images for enhancement.
 RetinexNet~\cite{Chen2018Retinex} and KinD~\cite{zhang2019kind} decompose images into reflectance and illumination components during decomposition.
 In the adjustment phase, they adjust the illumination component's brightness and denoise the reflectance component, ultimately merging them based on the theory to restore natural images.
-EnlightenGAN~\cite{Jiang2021EnlightenGAN} proposes an unsupervised Generative Adversarial Network (GAN) that trains without paired low/normal light images.
+EnlightenGAN~\cite{Jiang2021EnlightenGAN} proposes an unsupervised Generative Adversarial Network (GAN) that can be trained without paired low/normal light images.
 It introduces a global-local discriminator structure, self-regularized perceptual loss fusion, and attention mechanisms to enhance image quality.
-LLFlow~\cite{wang2021llflow} presents a flow-based approach for low-light image enhancement by modeling distributions of normally exposed images.
-It improves traditional methods by using an illumination-invariant color map as the prior distribution rather than a Gaussian distribution.
-The process features an encoder to extract stable color attributes and an invertible network to map low-light images to normally exposed image distributions, aiming for improved enhancement performance.
+LLFlow~\cite{wang2021llflow} presents a flow-based framework for LLIE that uses an illumination-invariant color map instead of a Gaussian distribution.
+It features an encoder for stable color attribute extraction and an invertible neural network to transform low-light images into normally exposed distributions, improving image quality and visibility.
+LLFormer~\cite{wang2023llformer} integrates a specialized illumination attention module and adaptive exposure fusion, allowing it to dynamically adjust to varying lighting conditions.
+While these methods effectively addressed the LLIE problems, they overlooked crucial computational issues essential for practical implementation.